Last updated April 20, 2020

 Systematically, we must be careful not to pet the dogs crossed on the street.
-Coronavirus can be deposited on a collar or a leash and thus contaminate the owner or the entourage of the dog.
+The coronavirus can be deposited on a collar or a leash and thus contaminate the owner or the entourage of the dog.

 Do not abandon your pet under the pretext of the coronavirus!

-SPA shelters, forced to close to the public for health reasons and who fear a large wave of abandonments, are appeal to the responsibility of all pet owners so as not to give in to psychosis and the temptation to abandon your pet.
+Refuges SPA, forced to close to the public for health reasons and who fear a significant wave of abandonments, appeal to the responsibility of all pet owners so as not to give in to psychosis and the temptation to abandon your pet.

 Is the COVID-19 coronavirus dangerous for dogs or cats?

 For the dogs and cat in question, the presence of viral particles has simply been demonstrated.
-These viral particles found in the nostrils of the animal, on the legs or in their digestive tract, just testify to the lifestyle of the animals (sniffing, licking of the coat or soil and ingestion of viral particles, etc.) but do not show that the virus could have multiplied in their organism.
+These viral particles found in the nostrils of the animal, on the legs or in their digestive tract, just testify to the way of life of the animals (sniffing, licking the coat or the ground and ingestion of viral particles, etc.) but do not show that the virus could have multiplied in their organism.

 We must insist and transmit this message: there is “NO EVIDENCE” that pets and farm animals can transmit the COVID-19 coronavirus, just as it is "unlikely" that the virus will pass from human to animal, as indicated by ANSES (National Agency for Food, Environmental and Occupational Health Safety).
 We encourage you to transmit this reassuring message and relay it to those around you and on social networks.

 It is collectively necessary to keep calm and reassure all naturally worried dog and cat owners.